DivineMC/Website/docs/faq.md

 ### 4. Is DivineMC secure?

-DivineMC is the fork of Paper, which is well protected from various attacks.
+DivineMC is the fork of Purpur, which is well protected from various attacks.
 But you can also install plugins that give more protect!

 ### 5. How to install DivineMC?